 Proudly serving the Gainesville community since 1987.

 When the gums recede above the tooth line, gaps called “pockets” can form.
-Inside these gaps between the teeth and gum line is the perfect conditions for harboring bacteria that cause bad breath and oral infections.
+Inside these gaps between the teeth and gum line are the perfect conditions for harboring bacteria that cause bad breath and oral infections.

 Floss daily.
 It’s best to use a single filament floss that won’t shred between your teeth.
 You can visit your Gainesville dentist to find out which brand is right for you.

-Plaque build up can be effectively combated by making regular brushing a habit, and not a chore.
+Plaque build-up can be effectively combated by making regular brushing a habit, and not a chore.
 The toothbrush should be placed at a 45-degree angle to the gum line and should be brushed across the teeth in smooth, circular motions.
 Regular brushing is one of the best ways to avoid a dental emergency.

 Rinsing your mouth twice a day with an antiseptic mouthwash can also help prevent and in some case treat gum disease.
 Most practitioners of pediatric dentistry don’t recommend a mouthwash that contains alcohol, but it’s safe for adults.